Ever wanted to learn probability and statistics through easy online courses? Find the best ones here!

 Description: For those looking for a very practical course, where you will be coding hand to hand the theoretical explanations of the main statistical concepts, then this is the course for you.

 Learn Statistics with Numpy, hosted on the Codeacademy, is as the name of the platform says, a coding course where you will go through practical example of the main concepts of probability and statistics while you code in one of the most famous Python Libraries.

 You will learn how to use Numpy for statistical management and caulculations, the basic data types of the library and how to operate with them, the different metrics such as mean, medians, and standard deviations and get tested at the end of each section with quizzies and exersises that will consolidate the knowledge of what you have learned.

 Lastly, you will learn how to create visualisations to summarise large quantities of numerical data.

 Duration: Like the previous course, this is a short introductory statistics course, which should take you no more than a week or two to complete with moderate dedication.
 As always, we recommend taking it slow, making notes, and completing the exercises to get the best results out of an online program like this one.

 Prerequisites: There are no prerequisites for this course, but it might be helpful if you are familiar with Python.
 You can find awesome Python books here, and free tutorials on our tutorials category.

 We hope that you found our section on Statistics and Probability Courses to prepare you for tackling Machine Learning Material, useful.
 Once you’re done here, check out our list of resources to guide on that task:

 Thank you very much for browsing through our Statistics and Probability Section.
 We hope you found the resources you were looking for.
-If not, we have reviewed some Statistics books which you might find interesting like The Elements of Statistical Learning , An Introduction to Statistical Learning, or Statistical Rethinking, so feel free to check them out to learn all the necessary statistics for Machine Learning!
+If not, we have reviewed some intro to Statistics books which you might find interesting like The Elements of Statistical Learning , An Introduction to Statistical Learning, or Statistical Rethinking, so feel free to check them out to learn all the necessary statistics for Machine Learning!